paulipa/sico-wiki/tools/auth.md

 If you need to hype or rage ping a non CTA fleet more or extend the ping to multiple SIGS you can ping `@here` inside the SIG channels.

 ## Member Audit
 You are able to audit the details of each character in your corporation with the member audit tool.
-This requires that your members have [added an tracking token](https://wiki.eve-linknet.com/e/en/tools/auth#) for their characters.
+This requires that your members have [added an tracking token](https://wiki.eve-linknet.com/en/tools/auth#my-characters-member-audit) for their characters.

+> You can only see details for characters that are in your own corporation or from characters who have enabled the sharing.
+{.is-info}

+### Auditing

+To display details:
+- Go to the character finder tab https://auth.eve-linknet.com/member-audit/character_finder
+- Click on the character you want to view

+### Reports
+Reports will display if a character matches predetermined filters with skills.
+This can be used to determine if a character can fly certain doctrines or meet the requirements for joining your corporation.